U.S. Paramedic Education Access Dashboard

 Methodology & Data Notes

-Training Locations: 671 CAAHEP/CoAEMSP accredited paramedic programs + 181 satellite sites = 852 total training locations.
+Training Locations: 678 CAAHEP/CoAEMSP accredited paramedic programs + 201 satellite sites = 879 total training locations, reconciled against the CAAHEP accredited-program database (deduplicated to unique programs; credential-split records merged, one international listing excluded).
 Satellite sites are fully operational, publicly accessible training locations—their “satellite” designation is administrative (accreditation housed under a parent program), not a limitation on student access.
-All analysis uses all 852 locations by default.
+All analysis uses all 879 locations by default.

 Spatial Analysis: Haversine distance with cKDTree nearest-neighbor.
 Road correction factor: 1.35×.
 Average road speed: 55 mph.
 CONUS grid: 0.5° resolution, 3,355 land-filtered points.